Skip to content

 UncleanLeaderElectionsPerSec

-When a Kafka Broker's partition Leader is unavailable, an unclean Leader election occurs, selecting a new Leader from the ISR set.
-Essentially, an unclean Leader election sacrifices consistency for availability.
-If there are no available replicas in the ISR, the election falls back to unsynchronized replicas, resulting in permanent data loss of messages from the previous Leader.
-An abnormal value for UncleanLeaderElectionsPerSec.Count is non-zero, indicating potential data loss, thus requiring alerts.
+When Kafka Brokers' partition Leaders are unavailable, unclean Leader elections occur, selecting a new Leader from the ISR set of that partition.
+Essentially, unclean leader elections sacrifice consistency for availability.
+If there are no available replicas in sync, Leader elections must occur among replicas not in sync, meaning all messages from the previous Leader that were not synchronized will be lost forever.
+An abnormal value for UncleanLeaderElectionsPerSec.Count is not equal to 0, indicating data loss, and therefore requires alerting.

 Measurement kafka_controller